Geography of Newfoundland and Labrador: Biosphere

 Southern Labrador is mostly taiga.
 It is characterized by low winter temperatures, a longer growing season, and more precipitation than the tundra.
 Soils are typically lacking important nutrients such as nitrogen and phosphorus.
 The taiga is dominated by coniferous trees, notably balsam fir and black spruce, though the deciduous white birch, trembling aspen and mountain ash are also present.
-The most common animals are the moose, American black bear, Canada lynx, red fox, pine marten, short-tailed weasel, and American mink.
+The most common animals are the moose, American black bear, Canada lynx, red fox, American marten, short-tailed weasel, and American mink.
 Beavers, muskrats, and river otters thrive in the many rivers, streams, and wetlands.
 Willow ptarmigan, common raven, and blackpoll warbler inhabit the forests of southern Labrador while golden eagles, rough-legged hawks and peregrine falcons nest on steep cliffs.

 Climate

 The province has been divided into seven climate types, but in broader terms Newfoundland is considered to be a cool summer subtype of a humid continental climate, which is greatly influenced by the sea since no part of the island is more than 100 km from the ocean.
 Northern Labrador is classified as a polar tundra climate, southern Labrador is considered to have a subarctic climate.

 Monthly average temperatures, rainfall and snowfall for four communities are shown in the attached graphs.
 St. John's represents the east coast, Gander the interior of the island, Corner Brook the west coast of the island and Wabush the interior of Labrador.
 The detailed information and information for 73 communities in the province is available from a government website.
 The data used in making the graphs is the average taken over thirty years.
 Error bars on the temperature graph indicate the range of daytime highs and night time lows.
 Snowfall is the total amount which fell during the month, not the amount accumulated on the ground.
 This distinction is particularly important for St. John's where a heavy snowfall can be followed by rain so that no snow remains on the ground.